ApayRus/keyboard-tutorial/tutorial/keyboard1.md

-# Keyboard Trainer App with HTML/CSS/JS/?vue.
-Step-by-step tutorial for very beginners
+# Keyboard Learning App.
+1. Tutorial on HTML/CSS/JS?vue for beginners.

 - [Initial idea and features](#initial-idea-and-features)
 - [An idea for an educational project](#an-idea-for-an-educational-project)